flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 > to be important, especially to an entire industry

 I don't understand this argument.
 I don't understand what prompted it.
-It's bizarre and self-contradictory: on the one hand, cellos are made for players and we shouldn't change them to accommodate novices, but on the other hand Rich acknowledges child novices play child-sized cellos.
-Making the cello smaller is changing it.
-I'm quite sure that Yo-Yo Ma, a player, doesn't perform with a child-sized cello.
+It's bizarre and self-contradictory: some of the talk is dedicated to explaining how design reduces the effort to understand a system, how design reduces the effort to extend a system, how it enables reuse - which also reduces effort.
+But for some reason, when it comes to helping beginners, reducing effort is a bad thing?

-Or take this adorable video of a father playing _Everything Counts_ by Depeche Mode with his young children:
+Take this adorable video of a father playing _Everything Counts_ by Depeche Mode with his young children:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BxQSEvHdyjQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>